erjosito/azure-networking-lab/README.md

  1220 73886 <b>MASQUERADE</b>  all  --  any    <b>eth1</b>    anywhere       anywhere
  </pre>

 **Step 6.** Note that you don’t have Internet access to the VM in myVnet3Subnet1 any more, after changing default routing for that subnet.
 To verify that, we will use the command curl to connect to the Internet service `ifconfig.co`.
 If successful, the command should return the public IP address of the VM.
-Run the command to make sure that it does not work yet:
+Run the command:

+**It should work now if using HA Ports!**

 <pre lang="">
 lab-user@myVnet3-vm1:~$ <b>curl ifconfig.co</b>
-curl: (7) Failed to connect to ifconfig.co port 80: Connection timed out
+1.2.3.4
 </pre>

-**Step 7.** In order to provide outgoing Internet access for web traffic (port 80), let's add another rule to the internal load balancer to allow for port 80.
-For this, please go back to your Windows command prompt:
+**Note:** in your own environment you will see a public IP address other than 1.2.3.4

+**Step 2.** Now create a default route in that table pointing to the internal LB VIP (10.4.2.100):

 <pre lang="">
-<b>az network lb rule create --backend-pool-name linuxnva-slbBackend-int --protocol Tcp --backend-port 80 --frontend-port 80 --frontend-ip-name myFrontendConfig --lb-name linuxnva-slb-int --name httpRule --floating-ip true --probe-name myProbe</b>
+<b>az network route-table route create --address-prefix 0.0.0.0/0 --next-hop-ip-address 10.4.2.100 --next-hop-type VirtualAppliance --route-table-name vnet3-subnet1 -n default</b>
 {
-  "backendAddressPool": {
-    "id": "/subscriptions/.../resourceGroups/vnetTest/providers/Microsoft.Network/loadBalancers/linuxnva-slb-int/backendAddressPools/linuxnva-slbBackend-int",
-    "resourceGroup": "vnetTest"
-  },
-  "backendPort": 80,
-  "enableFloatingIp": true,
+  "addressPrefix": "0.0.0.0/0",
   "etag": "W/\"...\"",
-  "frontendIpConfiguration": {
-    "id": "/subscriptions/.../resourceGroups/vnetTest/providers/Microsoft.Network/loadBalancers/linuxnva-slb-int/frontendIPConfigurations/myFrontendConfig",
-    "resourceGroup": "vnetTest"
-  },
-  "frontendPort": 80,
-  "id": "/subscriptions/.../resourceGroups/vnetTest/providers/Microsoft.Network/loadBalancers/linuxnva-slb-int/loadBalancingRules/httpRule",
+  "id": "/subscriptions/.../resourceGroups/vnetTest/providers/Microsoft.Network/routeTables/vnet3-su
-  "idleTimeoutInMinutes": 4,
-  "loadDistribution": "Default",
+bnet1/routes/default",
-  "name": "httpRule",
+  "name": "default",
-  "probe": {
-    "id": "/subscriptions/.../resourceGroups/vnetTest/providers/Microsoft.Network/loadBalancers/linuxnva-slb-int/probes/myProbe",
-    "resourceGroup": "vnetTest"
-  },
-  "protocol": "Tcp",
+  "nextHopIpAddress": "10.4.2.100",
+  "nextHopType": "VirtualAppliance",
   "provisioningState": "Succeeded",
   "resourceGroup": "vnetTest"
 }
 </pre>

-Now run again our curl command, to verify that it is now working:
+Now run again our curl command, to verify that the NVAs are dropping the traffic to ifconfig.co (IP address 188.113.88.193 at the time of this writing, if ifconfig.co resolves to an IP address different than that, the curl command to ifconfig.co will keep working):

 <pre lang="">
 lab-user@myVnet3-vm1:~$ <b>curl ifconfig.co</b>
-52.232.81.172
+curl: (7) Failed to connect to ifconfig.co port 80: Connection timed out lab-user@myVnet3-vm1:~$ <b>curl ipinfo.io/ip</b>
+1.2.3.4
 </pre>

 **Note:** in the previous output you would see your own IP address, which would obviously defer from the one shown in the example above.